uniwebcms/framework/docs/intro-blog-post.md

 Most frameworks force a choice or create friction.
 We built the separation into the architecture itself.
 Foundations and Sites are independent.
 Developers maintain components.
 Content creators compose with them.
 The schema defines what's possible—you control how much flexibility to expose.

+The framework's runtime handles the coordination—routing, component lifecycle, data fetching, content preprocessing—so Foundations stay focused on what makes them unique: rendering your components with your design system.

+## What the Runtime Handles

+Most web development involves writing the same infrastructure code repeatedly.
+Markdown parsing.
+Data fetching.
+Routing.
+Localization.
+Form handling.
+State management.
+Every project needs it.
+Few projects need it to be different.

+The framework's runtime takes care of this undifferentiated work.
+It's a lightweight coordination layer between your components and the content—so you can focus on what actually makes your Foundation valuable.

+**Content preprocessing.** The runtime parses markdown before your components see it.
+You don't write parsing logic or handle edge cases.
+You receive structured content objects—headings organized into sections, paragraphs as arrays, images with metadata, lists with structure.
+Your components just render.

+**SPA coordination.** The runtime manages routing with React Router, handles page transitions, coordinates component lifecycle.
+Sites are full single-page applications.
+Your Foundation components never interact with routing directly—the runtime handles it.

+**Data fetching.** Need API data or database content?
+The runtime fetches it before rendering.
+Your component receives data ready to use.
+You don't write loading states or error handling for data sources the runtime manages.

+**Framework components.** The `@uniwebcms/basic` package provides Section, Image, Link, Form, and more—all wrappers around runtime functionality.
+These handle accessibility, performance, edge cases.
+More importantly, they protect your Foundations from runtime implementation changes.
+The runtime evolves, but your components work with a stable interface.

+This isn't about limiting what you can build.
+It's about not writing the same infrastructure code in every Foundation.
+Handle what's unique to your design system.
+Let the runtime handle what's common to every site.

 ## What You're Actually Working With

 Here's what development looks like:

 **Preprocessed content.** You don't parse markdown.
-The runtime engine does that before your component sees anything.
+The runtime does that before your component sees anything.
 You receive a structured content object—headings organized into sections, paragraphs as arrays, images with metadata, lists with structure.
 You render it.

 **Mostly standard React.** Only components exposed to content creators need special interfaces and schemas.
 Everything else is regular React—internal components, utilities, whatever you need.
 Import any packages.
 Use any patterns.
 The Framework defines the boundary where components meet content.
 Inside that boundary, it's your code.